Discrete Mathematics Module 2: Introduction to Sets

 πŸ“‚ Subsets

-If all elements of set A are in set B, then A βŠ† B. If B has extra elements, A is a proper subset: A βŠ‚ B. If both sets contain exactly the same elements: A = B.
+If all elements of set A are in set B, then we say A βŠ† B. If B has extra elements that are not in A, then A is a proper subset and we write A βŠ‚ B. If both sets contain exactly the same elements, then A = B.

 🧠 Quick Quiz: Test Your Understanding of Sets